HAVE A GO AT OLYMPIC SPORTS

 The next month she won the national U16 200/400m double and in December the national U16 200/400m double, closing the year with PBs of 23.94/53.55.
 In the 2019 summer she won the Australian U17 200/400m double, but her major achievement was winning the Brisbane Track Classic 400m in a 0.9 seconds PB time of 52.53 to become the fourth fastest U18 in Australian history.

-She was selected in the Australian team for the 2019 World Relays where she assisted the team to place fifth in the final.
-Her selection in the Australian team for the 2019 World Championships aged 16 years and 268 days, made her the youngest ever Australian selected for the championships.
-Running a flying time of 52.0 seconds, Beer helped the Australian team to 3:28.64 and qualification for the Tokyo Olympics.
+She was selected in the Australian Team for the 2019 World Relays where they placed fifth in the final.
+Her selection in the Australian Team for the 2019 World Championships aged 16 years and 268 days, made her the youngest ever Australian selected for the championships.
+Running a flying time of 52.0 seconds, Beer helped the Australian Team to 3:28.64 and qualification for the Tokyo Olympics.

 Domestically in 2021, at 18, Ellie was consistently the second best in Australia behind world championships semi-finalist Bendere Oboya.
 She was selected for her Olympic debut competing in the 4x400m relay.
 At the Tokyo Games, Ellie split 51.85 on the third leg, helping the team to seventh place.